-You can use slapcat(8) to generate an LDIF file for each of your slapd(8) back-bdb or back-hdb databases.
+You can use slapcat(8) to generate an LDIF file for each of your slapd(8) back-mdb databases.

-'''

 slapcat -f slapd.conf -b "dc=example,dc=com"

-'''

-For back-bdb and back-hdb, this command may be ran while slapd(8) is running.
+For back-mdb this command may be ran while slapd(8) is running.